- Search The Registry

-From Berlin, his father, Theophilius Wonja Michael, was from Cameroon and arrived in Germany in 1894, his mother Martha Wegner was a white German.
-His African grandfather was one of several community leaders who signed protection treaties with German explorer, and later Imperial Consul-General Gustav Nachtigal in 1884 that began German’s colonization of Cameroon.
+From Berlin, his father, Theophilius Wonja Michael, was from Cameroon and arrived in Germany in 1894; his mother, Martha Wegner, was a white German.
+His African grandfather was one of several community leaders who signed protection treaties with German explorers, and later Imperial Consul-General Gustav Nachtigal in 1884, that began the German colonization of Cameroon after the Berlin Conference.

 Germany’s African colonies were Togo, Cameroon, Tanganyika, and Namibia.
 These were lost after Germany lost World War I and divided up by France and England in 1919.
-Growing up, white German children would sometimes ask young michael if he was from the Rhineland.
-This was because there were other Afro-Germans born in the Rhineland, the children of local German women and the some 25, 000 to 40,000 African soldiers who had been stationed there as occupation forces by France from 1919 to 1929.
+Growing up, white German children would sometimes ask young Michael if he was from the Rhineland.
+This was because there were other Afro-Germans born in the Rhineland, the children of local German women, and some 25 000 to 40,000 African soldiers stationed there as occupation forces by France from 1919 to 1929.
 Many of these soldiers were Senegalese Tirailleurs.

-These mixed race children were often referred to as “Rhineland bastards”.
-The German government protested the presence of African soldiers in the Rheinland and much propaganda was written about these soldiers kidnapping and raping White women.
-The situation was often referred to as the “Schwarze Schmach” or “Black Shame”.
-Adolf Hitler in Mein Kampf wrote “the Jews had brought the Negroes into the Rhineland with the clear aim of ruining the hated white race by the necessarily-resulting bastardization.”
-It’s hard to know if and how many of these children survived under the Nazis.
+These mixed-race children were often referred to as “Rhineland bastards.”
+The German government protested the presence of African soldiers in the Rheinland, and much propaganda was written about these soldiers kidnapping and raping White women.
+The situation was often referred to as the “Schwarze Schmach” or “Black Shame.”
+Adolf Hitler in Mein Kampf wrote, “the Jews had brought the Negroes into the Rhineland with the clear aim of ruining the hated white race by the necessarily-resulting bastardization.”
+It’s hard to know if and how many of these children survived the Nazis.

-In 1926, his mother, Martha Wegner died, leaving behind her four-mixed race children, Theodor, James, Juliana and Christiana.
-His father was a circus performer and that after his death Theodor and his siblings were taken in by his father’s circus colleagues.
+In 1926, his mother, Martha Wegner, died, leaving behind her four-mixed race children, Theodor, James, Juliana, and Christiana.
+His father was a circus performer, and after his death, Theodor and his siblings were taken in by his father’s circus colleagues.
 Most Blacks in Germany at the time worked in the entertainment industry.
 Africans were hired to portray “traditional African dances and songs”.
 People would pay to see them perform as if they were animals in a zoo.
 But it was a living.
-When Theodor got older even he performed in these circuses, singing songs he didn’t even understand the words to.
+When Theodor got older, even he performed in these circuses, singing songs he didn’t even understand the words to.

-In 2000, he was invited to speak about his experience in Nazi Germany at Howard University in Washington D.C.
+In 2000, he was invited to speak about his experience in Nazi Germany at Howard University in Washington, D.C.
 His lecture was entitled “German-African Relations–A Retrospective From the Colonial Period Until Unification.”
-He had been invited by the university’s Department of Modern Languages and Literature in an effort to help integrate black German history and culture in the schools German curriculum and to foster a dialogue between blacks in Germany and the Howard community.
+He had been invited by the university’s Department of Modern Languages and Literature to help integrate black German history and culture into the school's German curriculum and to foster a dialogue between blacks in Germany and the Howard community.
 The experience of Blacks in Nazi Germany and Afro-Germans are not well documented in the United States.
-In 2009, Michael received Germany’s first Black History Month Award for his role as an Ambassador for the Afro-German community.
+In 2009, Michael received Germany’s first Black History Month Award for his role as an Ambassador for the Afro German community.
 Theodor currently lives in Cologne with his second wife.